NEW TERM, NEW TIMES and ADDITIONAL PROJECT DAYS

 Tina our new Lead Youth Engagement Worker has been working at JusB since January this year.

 During the Covid19 youth centre closure, Tina can be contacted by email: firstname.lastname@example.org in the first instance for youth work enquiries.

 For all other enquiries please contact Ned, Project Manager on email@example.com

 We have put together some useful homework advice, resources and activities for young people and their parents

-For any further advice, please speak to the youthwork team during virtual youth club, we are still here to help you.
+For any further advice, please speak to the youthwork team during youth club.

 New look windows...

 We gave our front and side windows a much needed make-over in February half-term.
 We worked collaboratively with young people from JusB and also from the Prince's